Graduate Students

 Jessica Bezerra de Oliveira

 Originally from the Midwest of Brazil, Jessica is a Ph.D. student in the Agronomy and Soil Science program at Kansas State University in the Soil Microbial Agroecology Lab.
 Jessica received her B.S. degree in Agronomy from the Federal University of Mato Grosso and her M.S. degree in Agronomy/Plant Nutrition from the University of Sao Paulo and the University of Queensland, in Australia.
-Her master’s thesis focused on studying soybean to evaluate biological nitrogen fixation under different Nickel sources, working with different techniques, such as XRF (X-ray fluorescence) and Synchrotron.
-Currently, her research focuses on Nitrous Oxide emissions (N2O), a potent greenhouse gas, and Nitrogen Use Efficiency using tracers in a wheat rainfed cropping system.
+Currently, her research focuses on Nitrous Oxide emissions (N2Oand Nitrogen Use Efficiency in wheat rainfed cropping system.
+Being part of the Societies has allowed her to build valuable connections and develop.

 Julia Barra Netto-Ferreira